chris-newman/tidy-ionic-starter/README.md

 ### With the Ionic tool:

-If you don't have the Ionic CLI installed, get it with npm:
+If you don't have the Ionic CLI installed, get Ionic and Cordova with npm:

 ```bash
 $ sudo npm install -g ionic cordova